entonibaba0720/100-days-of-code/log.md

 **Today's Progress**: I met the CSS Variables

 **Thoughts:** It was amazing.
 All I knew about CSS, ...
 "You know nothing, John Snow"!

+### Day 5: May 27, 2018

+**Today's Progress**: Still working on my portfolio.

+**Thoughts:** It's very hard.
+I have to learn much about css positioning.
+I like the work with CSS variables.

+### Day 6: May 28, 2018

+**Today's Progress**: My porftolio is almost ready.

+**Thoughts:** Today
+I won a battle against Bootsrap.
+My weapon was !important.
+I used a lot of times.
+Next time I won't use it  :D

+### Day 7: May 29, 2018

+**Today's Progress**: Today I started to learning Backend with using NodeJS.

+**Thoughts:** I enrolled some moths ago an Udemy Course - Web Developer Bootcamp with Colt Steele.
+It's a very long course, and I now started the backend section.
+It seems very interesting.